fredrikaverpil/github/README.md

 ### Add sync workflow

-1. Copy `templates/common/sync.yml` to your repository's
+1. Copy `templates/common/sync.yml` to the new repository's `.github/workflows/sync.yml`.
-   `.github/workflows/sync.yml`.
 1. Run the workflow manually from the Actions tab.
 1. Merge the PR it creates.